-This drawing engine is different from the drawing engine used in ArcMap with important differences in the appearance of a map drawn in the map service.
-The Prepare window provides warnings about many of these differences.
+Because this drawing engine is different from the drawing engine used in ArcMap, you should be aware of some important differences in the appearance of a map drawn in the map service.
+The Prepare window provides warnings that inform you of many of these differences.

 The following sections describe some of these differences in drawing and why they occur.

 In ArcMap, text and character marker antialiasing is controlled by the font smoothing settings that are configured in the machine's display settings.
 These settings are set per user and are not configured as part of the map service.